vibhorag101/LokOS_Automation/README.md

 - Connect the device to PC via USB or over [`WiFi`](https://help.famoco.com/developers/dev-env/adb-over-wifi/)
 - Now just open `LokOS_Automation` file and run it.
 ![image](https://user-images.githubusercontent.com/76804249/230651928-707c1787-e0b4-43e0-9cc0-bf4584c819f3.png)
-- Now just enter the number of SHG's to be created along with member in each SHG and let the magic happen.
+- Now just enter the number of SHG's to be created along with number of members in each SHG and let the magic happen.

 ### ❌❌ Note ❌❌
 ```